 This might mean skipping part of an activity if it is not at the students' level or completing it as a class.
-According to the Colorado Department of Education (CDE), "Over the last 10 years, the number of English learners in Colorado's public schools grew 26.2 percent, more than double the 11.2 percent rate of growth in the total student population."
-There now are approximately 128,274 English language learners in Colorado, comprising approximately 14 percent of the total K-12 population." - Supporting English Learners; March 2018; ATTENTION GETTERS!
+According to the Colorado Department of Education (CDE), "Over the last 10 years, the number of English learners in Colorado's public schools grew 26.2 percent, more than double the 11.2 percent rate of growth in the total student population." -Supporting English Learners; March 2018; ATTENTION GETTERS!